bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-58-humility-practice.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life recognizes that humility is not thinking less of yourself but thinking of yourself less, focusing on service and truth rather than ego gratification.</p>
+<p>Joa recognizes that humility is not thinking less of yourself but thinking of yourself less, focusing on service and truth rather than ego gratification.</p>
 </div>

 <div class="verse">